Landscaping With Aloe

 There are over 500 different species of aloe, ranging dramatically in size and shape.
-Some species of aloes are miniature only reaching a few inches tall while other form massive singular rosettes or ground covering colonies numbering in the hundreds.
-They are marked by their large rosette of think fleshy sward-like leaves and clusters of tubular yellow, orange, or pink flowers.
-The nectar from aloes are a favorite among hummingbirds and butterflies!
+Some species of Aloes are miniature – only reaching a few inches tall, while others form massive, singular rosettes or ground covering colonies, numbering in the hundreds.
+They are marked by their large rosette of think, fleshy sword-like leaves and clusters of tubular yellow, orange, or pink flowers.
+The nectar from Aloes are a favorite among hummingbirds and butterflies!

 Aloe species have been used throughout history as a traditional herbal medicine.

 Aloe’s healing abilities have been traced back to ancient Egypt, Greece, and Rome.
-Aloe Vera especially is known for its amazing medicinal properties.
-It can be used internally and externally for a variety of uses from digestive health, abrasions, sunburns, allergies, infections and even chronic fatigue and an added ingredient in many soaps and cosmetics.
-After breaking off part of its fleshy stem you can see the gel like liquid the plant produces.
+The Aloe Vera especially is known for its amazing medicinal properties.
+It can be used internally and externally for a variety of uses – from digestive health, abrasions, sunburns, allergies, infections and even chronic fatigue and an added ingredient in many soaps and cosmetics.
+After breaking off part of its fleshy stem, you can see the gel like liquid the plant produces.
 The cut segment will quickly heal over where it was sliced and retain its plumpness to stay green for several days.
-In a refrigerator a cut segment will keep for two or three weeks.
-Both the clear inner pulp and the resinous yellow aloin can be used to relieve skin issues, even poison ivy!
+In a refrigerator, a cut segment will keep for two or three weeks.
+Both the clear inner pulp and the resinous yellow “Aloin” can be used to relieve skin issues, even poison ivy!

-For example the variegated Tiger Aloe forms bunches of low rosettes with green bands on wide yellow and green leaves.
-Great for a ground cover that needs very little water!
-Consult the experts at Envirogreen Landscaping for more great ideas for aloe landscaping!
+For example, the variegated Tiger Aloe forms bunches of low rosettes with green bands on wide yellow and green leaves, making them great for a ground cover that needs very little water!
+Consult the experts at Envirogreen for more great ideas for showcasing your Aloe!

-Visit Thumbtack to learn more about the services Envirogreen provides.
-We also provide Architectural landscape design services.
+Visit Thumbtack and Yelp online to learn more about the services Envirogreen provides.
+Specialists at Envirogreen also provide Architectural landscape design services.